Procreate has always been one of the go-to drawing app for serious artists. Combined with Apple Pencil, they become a

 On the processor and performance side of things, iPad Air comes with the latest A14 Bionic processor.
 It can easily glide through your intensive drawing workflow no matter you are working with a simple low-resolution canvas or a super high-resolution project with large canvas sizes.

 But that is not it, perhaps the best thing about the iPad Air is the price.
-In spite of coming with these incredibly similar features, it costs substantially lower than the iPad Pro, making the iPad Air the best value for money iPad.
+In spite of coming with these incredibly similar features, it costs substantially lower than the iPad Pro, making the iPad Air the best value for money iPad for Procreate.

 The Apple iPad Pro is the tablet that established iPads as a go-to drawing tablet for artists. iPad Pro combined with Procreate gives you the best drawing experience in the market, which no other tablet can match.

 There are a number of reasons why it so popular amongst artists.
 Starting with the Apple Pencil itself.